 Titania’s return upset the power balance among the Nephilim, toppling Lilith from her seat and elevating Nekima in her place.
 The Gigants returned from their mountain exile at her call, and Zoraida finds herself momentarily wrongfooted, her access to the levers of power cut off.
 What Titania wants is simple enough: she wants the human invaders gone.
 She wants the Tyrants sealed.
 And she wants her throne back.
 All of Malifaux will bow to the Autumn Queen, or their blood will fill the grooves and hollows of the Letting Stone.

 On the table, Titania’s crew makes the flowers bloom.
-Just hiring her and her followers into your crew gives you Underbrush Markers, little patches of woodland that can slow your enemies and hide your followers, and you can easily grow more.
+Her and her followers spread Underbrush Markers, little patches of woodland that can slow your enemies and hide your followers.
 She can throw your models into thorny brambles, or simply send the forest to your doorstep.
-And their undead bodies are extremely resilient to harm.
+Her title form spreads forest even more ferociously, carpeting the table in growth that helps your models declare triggers.

 Play Titania if: